DiogoF-Hub/Homelab/Vaultwarden/README.md

   * Accessing `/admin` triggers a Cloudflare Access login page
   * Only my GitHub account is allowed, adding another layer of protection before the Vaultwarden password prompt
-* **DNS CAA records enforced** to restrict certificate issuance to only trusted Certificate Authorities, preventing unauthorized SSL/TLS certificates for my domain
+* **DNS CAA records enforced** to restrict certificate issuance to only trusted Certificate Authorities, preventing unauthorized SSL/TLS certificates for the domain
+* **HSTS Preload enabled**: Submitted the domain to [hstspreload.org](https://hstspreload.org/) to ensure browsers enforce HSTS by default, providing stronger protection against downgrade attacks.

 ---